hibari/hibari/README.md

 - [English Version](http://hibari.github.com/hibari-doc/)
 - [Japanese Version](http://hibari.github.com/hibari-doc/)

-They are a bit outdated.
-Documentation rework is planned for Hibari v0.6.
+They are a bit **outdated**, sorry, but Documentation rework is planned for Hibari v0.6.

 # Mailing Lists